 Cost savings are hidden in your production line

 If you know what to look for, your production lines hold all sorts of cost savings.
 And the biggest benefit is that one find can meet your savings goals for the entire year, and you can keep finding these savings year after year, without having to continually switch suppliers or worry about quality issues.

-To make it quick, during an assembly line review the Field team noticed workers having problems with tapped thread quality.
+Here’s a quick example.
+During an assembly line review, the Field team noticed workers having problems with tapped thread quality.
 A slotted pan head machine screw was being driven into a tapped hole on a meter box (like the ones on the outside of your house).
 The issue was that the current machine screw would not seat properly during assembly.

 The Field team proposed an alternative solution by using a 6-lobe pan head thread forming fastener with a recommended hole size and seating torque.
 A smaller diameter fastener means that it requires less material.

 During the heading process (the process to make a fastener) the machine can create a 6 lobe recess and therefore does not require a secondary process, unlike the slot pan head.
 A slot pan head requires an extra step to make the slot, so this extra step costs extra mullah.

 The change in fasteners led to an overall PPV reduction of $33,000 a year which was more than their cost reduction goal.
 Pretty awesome, huh?!?

 So now that you know you can hit your goals by doing more than just sending out an RFQ, it’s time to demonstrate what you learned by asking your supply base and others outside your supply base (ahem Field cough, cough) to join you in an assembly line review to see what kind of hidden treasures lie on your production floor.